Thomas W. Hartmann: Disqualified from participation

-for the convening authority pre-trial arguments from the Defense.

-Jawad's Defense had filed pre-trial arguments, which Hartmann reviewed, and which he failed to forward and summarize for the convening authority.
-Henley noted that Hartmann failed to explain why he failed to forward or summarize the Defenses arguments for the convening authority.
+for the convening authority pre-trial arguments from the defense.
+Jawad's defense team had filed pre-trial arguments, which Hartmann reviewed, and which he failed to forward and summarize for the convening authority.
+Henley noted that Hartmann failed to explain why he failed to forward or summarize the defense's arguments for the convening authority.

-Henley anticipated that Hartmann's failures to perform his duties during the pre-trial period would be arguments the Defense would want to submit to the convening authority during the post-trial period.
-He stated a new Legal Advisor, one not associated with Hartmann's judgment calls, would have to advise the convening authority on how to address Hartmann's actions.
+Henley anticipated that Hartmann's failures to perform his duties during the pre-trial period would be arguments the defense would want to submit to the convening authority during the post-trial period.
+He stated a new Legal Advisor, one not associated with Hartmann, would have to advise the convening authority on how to address Hartmann's actions.